We spend so much time replaying the past or worrying about the future that we forget to live in the only moment we actually have — the present.

 You don’t need hours of meditation or a retreat in the mountains to live in the moment.
 Try these small, daily practices:

-Multitasking scatters your attention.
-Whether you’re washing dishes or writing an email, do it with your full focus.
+Focus on One Thing at a Time: Multitasking scatters attention.
+Whether washing dishes or writing an email, give it your full focus.

-In the morning, decide how you want to show up — calm, patient, or focused.
-Returning to that intention throughout the day helps you stay grounded.
+Set an Intention for the Day: In the morning, decide how you want to show up — calm, patient, focused.
+Returning to that intention throughout the day keeps you grounded.

 Remember: Living in the present doesn’t mean ignoring your past or future — it means not letting them run the show.
 When you practise being here, even for a few moments, life starts to feel lighter and more peaceful.